Agenda-manipulation in ranking

 The chair need not keep track of individual votes: all that matters for each pair of alternatives is which one wins.
-This essential information is captured by the binary relation $\perm$ such that $x \perm y$ iff a majority of voters vote for $x$ over $y$ when the pair $\{x,y\}$ is offered.
-We call $\perm$ the \emph{general will.} \footnote{Our use of this term is inspired by \textcite{Rousseau1755ineq,Rousseau1755econ,Rousseau1762}.
-Although there is a long tradition of using the term in this way, it probably isn't quite what Rousseau meant.}
+This essential information is captured by the binary relation $\perm$ such that $x \perm y$ iff a majority of voters vote for $x$ over $y$ when the pair $x,y$ is offered.
+We call $\perm$ the \emph{majority will.}

-By using the general will, we implicitly assume history-invariance: $x \perm y$ means that $x$ garners a majority over $y$ at any history at which $\{x,y\}$ is offered.
-We must therefore suppose that voters' behaviour is (at least approximately) history-invariant.
-This is reasonable if voters are non-strategic: if they are unsophisticated, say, or vote `expressively' (to please their constituents, for example).
-Empirically, non-strategic voting appears to be the norm in many important institutions, such as the US Congress. \footnote{See \textcite{Ladha1994}, \textcite{PooleRosenthal1997} and \textcite{Wilkerson1999}, as well as the survey by \textcite{GrosecloseMilyo2010}.} Even if voters behave strategically, we argue in §\ref{sec:ic} that it is not unreasonable to assume history-invariant voting.